SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-net-cli.md

 > **Note:**
-> If you are not developing on the computer that is running SharePoint Server 2013, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint 2013 client assemblies.
+> If you are not developing on the computer that is running SharePoint, get the  [SharePoint Client Components](http://www.microsoft.com/en-us/download/details.aspx?id=35585) download that contains SharePoint client assemblies.

-## Create a console application that works with social feeds by using the SharePoint 2013 .NET client object model
+## Create a console application that works with social feeds by using the SharePoint .NET client object model
 <a name="bk_createconsole"> </a>